andreavaghi93/Ruzzle_Cheater-2013/README.md

 # ruzzle_cheater
-A ruzzle solver program written in C++
+A ruzzle solver program written in C++, as part of the Computer Science Fundamental course taken in 2013 @ Politecnico di Milano